For Investors & Transactions

 What PreMetric provides

-Investor AI Diligence Review
+Investor AI Diligence Audit

 AI-enabled business case assessment

-Review of the assumptions and evidence chain behind a specific AI-driven business case embedded in a deal thesis.
+Audit of the assumptions and evidence chain behind a specific AI-driven business case embedded in a deal thesis.

-Portfolio company AI readiness review
+Portfolio company AI readiness audit

 Assessment of an existing portfolio company's AI maturity, deployment readiness, and governance posture ahead of an exit or further capital deployment.

-AI value/risk assessment for acquisition targets
+AI value/risk audit for acquisition targets

 Portfolio AI exposure snapshot